ivardesign/960-fixed-width-template/README.md

   will be removed.
 Viewport Meta will be added to the head of the document.

-  The new version of the site should have semantic HTML5 that adapts to screens sized as small as 320px X 480px up to 1920px wide.

   Working with small screen presentation only, use the least possible CSS to get the bare HTML & content usable.
 No Hamburger menu at this point, no colors or font assignments